Opinion: Oxygen is more important than uranium | DW | 27.04.2021

 After all, how could health bodies tackle a once-in-a-generation pandemic when their governments have not invested sufficiently in strengthening health infrastructure in seven decades?

-In Pakistan, the indifference of the country's rulers to the plight of common people was made evident by testing a nuclear-capable missile on March 25, while at the same time telling people they would have to wait for vaccines.
+In Pakistan, the indifference of the country's rulers to the plight of the general public was made evident when they tested a nuclear-capable missile on March 25, while at the same time telling people they would have to wait for vaccines.

 Imagine how many vaccine doses could have been purchased for the price of one Shaheen-1A ballistic missile.